About this recipe

 - Potatoes.
 The potatoes are responsible for the creamy and silky texture of the soup.

-- Vegan butter or olive oil.
+- Butter or olive oil.

 - Water or vegetable broth

-Ingredients for the Adobo Mexican Crumbles Croutons
+Ingredients for the chorizo crumbs

 - Diced bread.
 Use any crusty bread or homemade bread.